tylerinpdx/Flsun-Q5-Ultimate-frame-mod/src/stage 1/README.md

 ABS recommended, PETG minimum or annealed PLA For all parts, Due to proximity to the hot bed.

-You have to know what tolerance your machine is capable of printing,

-so you know what torrance version you should select.

 ### bottom Tower support heavy duty
 Quantity 3x